Rhode Island Division of Commercial Licensing and Regulation: Upholstery

 The Section responsible for the licensing and regulation of Manufacturers, Supply Dealers, Repair-Renovators, Second Hand Dealers and sterilizers of bedding and upholstered furniture.
 Licensing ensures that all upholstered furniture and articles of bedding are properly manufactured and/or assembled and tagged, if applicable, for shipment into the state.
 The Section is responsible for enforcing the Uniform Registry state laws and rules and regulations.

 Racing & Athletics

 Twin River

 The Section responsible for the regulation of greyhound racing.
 It is also responsible for the auditing and collection of dog racing taxes and fees as stated in state law.

-The Section promulgates rules and regulations for greyhound racing and pari-mutuel facility operations; monitors all wagering at the greyhound racing facility; supervises the collection of state and local pari-mutuel taxes; awards racing dates for dog racing; regulates simulcast-wagering operations at licensed pari-mutuel facilities; and oversees the licensing of greyhound racing facility personnel.
+The Section promulgates rules and regulations for greyhound racing and pari-mutuel gambling facility operations; monitors all wagering at the greyhound racing facility; supervises the collection of state and local pari-mutuel taxes; awards racing dates for dog racing; regulates simulcast-wagering operations at licensed pari-mutuel facilities; and oversees the licensing of greyhound racing facility personnel.